tinnytintin10/hivVisualizations/README.md

 ## Purpose

-Is there an association between mental health and HIV?
-We know that's a pretty general question.
-However, we felt as though this generality was a positive rather than a negative as we were not biased when looking for a relationship/association between the two- we were open to anything.
-We used data provided by the [WHO](https://apps.who.int/gho/data/node.imr#ndx-H) on HIV and Mental Health (specifically suicide rates) to look for answers to this question.
+The purpose of these visualisations was to determine whether there was a relationship between HIV and mental health.
+We used data provided by the [WHO](https://apps.who.int/gho/data/node.imr#ndx-H) on HIV and Mental Health (specifically suicide rates).

 ## Data Analysis
 To analyze this data, we used the [`Elastic Stack`](https://www.elastic.co/elastic-stack), formerly known as the `ELK` stack.
 The `Elastic Search` and `Kibana` binaries can be downloaded from the link above to replicate this work.
 In our cluster, we used three indices and three separate index patterns (we can use `hiv_*` to combine the two HIV indices) to organize our data.